Counting Guidance for High Fidelity Text-to-Image Synthesis: Method

 \subsubsection{Semantic Information Mixing Problem}

-Handling multiple object types requires counting each type separately.
-We could use a class-aware counting network, however, the predicted clean image of early denoising steps is still too low quality for the counting network to correctly identify each object instance.
-Therefore, we decide to use a class-agnostic counting network instead.
-For each object type to count, we obtain a mask using the underlying self attention maps of the UNet model and feed the masked image of each object type to the counting network separately.
-It has been shown in previous works \cite{hertz2022prompt, chefer2023attend} that the attention map corresponding to each object has high activation at the object region.
-Thus, we use the attention map of each object as its mask.
+When dealing with multiple object classes, it is important to count each class individually.
+While a class-aware counting network could be used, the clean image predicted during the early denoising steps is of too low quality for the counting network to accurately identify each object instance.
+Hence, we have chosen to use a class-agnostic counting network instead.
+For each object type to count, we obtain a mask using the underlying self-attention maps of Stable Diffusion's UNet model similar to \cite{hertz2022prompt, chefer2023attend,kang2024eta} and feed the masked image of each object type to the counting network separately.

-However, we require accurate object masks for counting guidance, but Stable Diffusion often tends to produce attention maps that do not accurately correspond to the correct location of each object.
-The first row of \cref{fig3} demonstrates this semantic information mixing problem.
-For the prompt \textit{“three oranges and four eggs on the table.”}, we find that the attention map of \textit{“oranges”} and the attention map of \textit{“eggs”} share a large part of pixels resulting in the generation of orange-colored eggs instead of oranges and eggs.